Jason Lee (wrestler)

-Jason Lee (ジェイソン・リー, Jeison Rī) is a Hong Kong professional wrestler currently working for the Japanese promotion Dragongate.
+Liáo Gōng-lín (寥公鱗), better known by the ring-name Jason Lee (ジェイソン・リー, Jeison Rī), is a Hong Kong professional wrestler currently working for the Japanese promotion Dragongate.

 Professional wrestling career

 Independent circuit (2009–present)

 Lee made his professional wrestling debut in June 2009.
 However, the first recorded performance of his was at HKWF Challenge 2011, an event promoted by the Hong Kong Pro Wrestling Federation on October 23, 2011, where he defeated Bitman to retain the AWGC Junior Heavyweight Championship.

 Pro Wrestling Zero1 (2012–2015)

 Lee made his debut for the promotion on the tenth night of the 2012 Fire Festival from August 4, where he teamed up with Robbie Eagles and James Raideen, picking up a victory over Joe Coffey, Johnny Vandal and Tomoaki Honma.
 He soon began pursuing various titles sanctioned by the promotion such as the NWA International Lightweight Tag Team Championship, title for which he fought alongside Craig Classic in a losing effort against Shawn Guinness and Frank David at ZERO1 World on October 16, 2012.
 At Zero1 Thirteen on March 9, 2014, Lee defeated Hub to win the Zero1 World Junior Heavyweight Championship and subsequently the Zero1 International Junior Heavyweight Championship which was also contested for.
 Lee won the titles on one more occasion, at Winter Fever 4 on December 28, 2014, where he defeated Takuya Sugawara for them.

 Lee is known for competing in the promotion's signature events such as the Furinkazan tournament, making hid first appearance at the 2013 edition where he teamed up with Choun Shiryu to defeat Daichi Hashimoto and Mineo Fujita in the first rounds, and fell short to Daisuke Sekimoto and Yuji Okabayashi in the second rounds.